PrEP (Pre-exposure prophylaxis)

 Getting a PrEP prescription

 Your doctor should be able to prescribe PrEP for you.
 See list of local PrEP providers in King County (PDF) or see map below.
+Beginning August 2022, this list now includes languages and insurances of most PrEP providers if you have specific language or insurance needs.

 The cost of PrEP and financial assistance